 Master Massage Practitioner,

 Hannah Roen was in need of significant healing.
-She was suffering from two brain tumors, a liver tumor, severe acid reflux, pancreatitis, ovarian and breast cysts, pleurisy, and some other emotional conditions as well.
+Over the course of 9 years, she was suffering from two brain tumors, a liver tumor, severe acid reflux, pancreatitis, ovarian and breast cysts, pleurisy, and some other emotional conditions as well.

 Noushin Mazlaghani admits that it was life’s challenges that brought her to study at the Southwest Institute of Healing Arts (SWIHA).
 “More than 8 years ago, when I had my first massage, I was at the lowest point in my life.”
 She was divorcing after 27 years, grieving for her dad's death, recovering from two major surgeries, and dealing with an empty nest.
 “I experienced total relaxation and freedom from all my anxieties during my massage, and I had complete peace.
 This experience totally shifted my life, and I committed myself to bring this peace to others.”